 War, peace and relentless development

 More housing had already spread across the old Leckhampton estate, beyond Moorend, down the Shurdington Road and around Church Road.
 A bigger new school building in Hall Road had opened in 1906 and was enlarged again in 1931 (and most recfently again in 2020).
-In 1930 the nearby fields of Moorend Grove became a staff sports ground for the thriving co-operative publishing firm founded by noted local etcher, artist and archaeologist Edward J Burrow who was also an early excavator of the iron age hillfort on Leckhampton Hill mentioned above.
-Burrow’s Field was later acquired by the council for public sporting use.
+In 1930 the nearby fields of Moorend Grove became a staff sports ground for the thriving profit-sharing publishing firm founded by noted local etcher, artist and archaeologist Edward J Burrow who was also an early excavator of the iron age hillfort on Leckhampton Hill.
+Burrow’s Field was acquired by the council in 1950 for public sporting use.

 The Second World War saw devastating German air raids of late 1940 when Luftwaffe bombs landed in Pilley Crescent, Burrow’s Field and the allotments next to the primary school in Hall Road.
 The most devastating raid on Cheltenham on 11 December killed 23 people and left 600 homeless across the town.
 It also took out Pilley Bridge which then became notorious as the slowest post-war bridge repair in the country, leaving locals to ‘walk the plank’ of a temporary wooden bridge until 1954.
 Leckhampton Primary took in 22 evacuees alongside local children and dug air raid trenches in the playground while Leckhampton Court and nearby Ullenwood billeted large numbers of British and American troops.

 The post-war era saw further change.
 In 1962, the railway line and station closed in the face of increasing use of private cars.
 The station site provided new employment land and now hosts a thriving cluster of companies.
 The line itself has been built on in places but below Pilley Bridge it has become a unique urban nature reserve hidden deep in the old cutting.
 Elsewhere the postwar baby boom and rising population ensured that the relentless pace of development continued, swallowing ancient farmland like Collum End Farm as it became Collum End Rise and the surrounding roads.